The Great Pottery Throw Down

-The Great Pottery Throw Down is a British television competition programme first broadcast on BBC Two from 3 November 2015.
-It is a contest in the style of The Great British Bake Off and The Great British Sewing Bee, but with pottery.
+The Great Pottery Throw Down is a British television competition programme that first aired on BBC Two from 3 November 2015 to 23 March 2017.
+It was then moved to More4 from 8 January to 11 March 2020, and has been broadcast by Channel 4 since 10 January 2021.

 Format

 In each episode, a group of amateur potters compete to complete two pottery challenges.
-In the "main make" challenge, contestants undertake a substantial multi-stage creative task: subject to given specifications, they must design a ceramic creation, build it from clay body, decorate it and they fire before presenting it to the judges for evaluation.
+In the "main make" challenge, contestants undertake a substantial multi-stage creative task: subject to given specifications, they must design a ceramic creation, build it from clay body, and decorate it, and present it to the judges for evaluation after it is fired in the kiln.
 In between stages of the main make, potters are given a "second challenge", a smaller-scale task testing a specific pottery skill, on which they are ranked from worst to best by the judges.
 At the end of each episode, the judges designate the best-performing contestant as "potter of the week".
 The contestant with the worst results is dismissed, and all others return for the following episode; the winner of the final episode is the overall winner of the series.

-Broadcast history

-For the first two series, the presenter was Sara Cox and the expert judges were Kate Malone and Keith Brymer Jones.
-Also appearing in the first three series was "kiln man Rich", Richard Miller, who acted as the show's behind-the-scenes technician.

-After being cancelled by the BBC in 2018, the show returned in January 2020 with a third series on Channel 4's More4, with Brymer Jones continuing as a judge, new co-judge Sue Pryke, and Melanie Sykes as new host.
-A fourth series started on Channel 4 in January 2021 with Brymer Jones returning along with new host Siobhán McSweeney and Richard Miller stepping up to become a judge; Miller was replaced as kiln technician by Rose Schmits.

-In July 2020, HBO Max secured the rights to distribute the show in the United States, where it premiered on 17 September 2020.

-In December 2021, it was announced a fifth series would begin airing in January 2022, with Brymer Jones and Miller returning as judges, and comedian Ellie Taylor joining McSweeney as a host.
-The show's first Christmas special aired on 26 December 2022 and starred Jenny Eclair, James Fleet, Jamie Laing and Sunetra Sarker as contestants.

 Series overview

 Series 1 (2015)

+The first series of The Great Pottery Throw Down began on 3 November 2015 on BBC Two, and concluded on 8 December 2015.